barionleg/cesium.wiki.gs/Mobile-Details.md

 ## Debugging tools

-Setting up Google Chrome Beta for remote debugging is easy and the remote debugger is very high quality.
+Setting up Google Chrome for remote debugging is easy and the remote debugger is very high quality.
 In Google Chrome on your Android device, go to Settings->Developer tools and check "Enable USB Web debugging".
 Then, tap "Learn more about using USB Web debugging" for instructions on debugging from your computer.
 You'll need the Android SDK and a USB driver for your device installed on your computer.

 Firefox also supports [remote debugging](https://hacks.mozilla.org/2012/08/remote-debugging-on-firefox-for-android/):